 Following nearly a decade having a ball on the London Cabaret scene in her persona “A Girl Called Fred”, Birgitta has returned to Suffolk to continue her musical adventures performing on the Classical Platform, writing new music and broadening the scope of her beloved Voice Squad.

 Bethany has spent most of her life on stage, tottering into baby ballet class at the tender age of two!
 This snowballed into tap, modern, jazz and national dancing, along side piano, violin and vocal training; completing grade 8 in all three.
 Bethany enrolled as a member of both the “Voice Squad” and “LMA Stage School” led by Birgitta Kenyon, which gave her some amazing opportunities throughout her teenage years; including performing at the Royal Albert Hall and the London Palladium.

 She then moved to study Music (BMus) at Surrey University where she majored in both performing and conducting in her final year simultaneously taking lead roles in student productions of A Chorus Line (Cassie) and A Slice of Saturday Night (Sue).
-Since finishing university Bethany has worked as the vocal coach for The Voice Squad and taught Piano and Singing privately and at KEGS and Culford schools.
+Since finishing university Bethany has worked as the vocal coach for The Voice Squad and taught Piano and Singing privately and at Culford school and Thurston Community College.
 Bethany’s most recent performing ventures include being half of the duo “Two’s Company” and being a front liner for the professional Theatre Company “Half Hour Call”.

 Rob Cross became a chorister at Ely Cathedral at the age of nine and was Head Chorister in his final year.